BenMohammad/Android-Todo-List-App-with-MVVM-and-Architecture-Components/README.md

 This is an Android application written in Kotlin to practice one architecture models in mobile world which is **MVVM (Model View ViewModel**.

-Things used in the application:
+Components used in the application:
 - AndroidViewModel
 - LiveData
 - Room